 - Politics and ethics of archaeology

-- Archaeology and public engagement
+- Archaeology, heritage and public engagement

 - Managing the archaeological resource

 Our programme has been designed with the needs of modern students in mind, and our module content is continually reviewed and updated.
 Courses are delivered through a combination of lectures, seminars, and practical workshops which draw upon a range of facilities and resources from across the university including computing laboratories, artefact and skeletal reference collections, and survey equipment.
-Field trips are also integral to our programme; we make extensive use of Canterbury’s UNESCO World Heritage Sites, and the rich historical landscapes of Kent and the South-East.
-Among other sites, we have visited the Dover Bronze Age Boat, Dover Castle, Richborough Roman Fort, the Weald and Downland Open Air Museum, Butser Ancient Farm, and the British Museum.
+Field trips are also integral to our programme; we make extensive use of Canterbury’s UNESCO World Heritage Site, and the rich historical landscapes of Kent and the South-East.
+Among other sites, we have visited the Dover Bronze Age Boat, Dover Castle, Richborough Roman Fort, the Weald and Downland Open Air Museum, Butser Ancient Farm, Sutton Hoo and the British Museum.

 We actively encourage our students to further enrich their academic and professional skills through internships and volunteering positions during their degree.
 A number have worked with local heritage organisations, museums, and specialist groups, including: Canterbury Archaeological Trust, Dover Museum, the Council for British Archaeology South-East, and the Young Archaeologists’ Club.